Billing disputes can be a frustrating experience. At Vendasta, we try to make these as easy as possible.

 Should you wish to provide evidence that a dispute is illegitimate, you can do so by clicking Provide Evidence.
 If you wish to accept the dispute, you can click Accept Dispute.

-Should you choose to provide evidence, there's a few fields you'll need to fill out.
+Should you choose to provide evidence, there are a few fields you'll need to fill out.
 Most fields before Supporting Evidence will be filled out for you, but we strongly recommend reviewing all information before submitting.

 When submitting evidence, it is recommended to include all information about the transaction.
 You can learn more about best practices before submitting.